The Battle Of Clontarf: A Turning Point In Irish Medieval History

-The battle of Clontarf represented a turning point in Irish history as it was the day when the Norsemen were defeated by the Irish High King Brian Boru, as such putting an end to the Norse domination of Ireland.
-The battle took place on the April 23, 1014 at Clontarf, near modern-day Dublin, on the east coast of Ireland, and lasted from sunrise to sunset according to the medieval chronicles.
+The Battle of Clontarf represented a turning point in Irish history as it was the day when the Norsemen were defeated by the Irish High King Brian Boru, as such putting an end to the Norse domination of Ireland.
+The battle took place on 23 April 1014 at Clontarf, near present-day Dublin, on the east coast of Ireland, and lasted from sunrise to sunset (according to the medieval chronicles).

 The forces of the High King of Ireland, Brian Boru, clashed against a Norse-Irish alliance led by the then King of Dublin, Sigtrygg Silkbeard, the King of Leinster, Máel Mórda mac Murchada and an additional Norse regiment in the command of Sigurd of Orkney and Brodir of Mann.

 Despite the fact that the belligerent side of Brian Boru emerged victorious, Brian Boru himself was ruthlessly slain by a group of Norsemen that sneaked nearby the tents of his military camp.
 His son Murchad and his grandson Toirdelbach were also murdered by the Norsemen.

 On the other side, the leaders of the Norse-Irish forces, namely the King of Leinster Máel Mórda and the Norse chieftains Sigurd and Brodir, have also been killed in the process.
 The aftermath of the battle was that the Norsemen of the Kingdom of Dublin were reduced to a minor power in Ireland, as such losing their status of dominance in front of the Irish people.

 Concerning the fate of Brian Boru’s family after his death, it is know that it lost its importance but it actually didn’t enter in a period of total decadence since there was no dispute over the throne of the High King of Ireland until the late part of the 12th century.